 Most itineraries start and end in Sorong, though some are one way and end in Waisai, or even Ambon.
 The waters of Raja Ampat are warm year round (28-30°C), and the most reliable time to enjoy calm seas is mid-October to mid- December.
 Mid-June to mid-September can have ferocious winds and therefore horizontal rain.

-You can compare all the Raja Ampat Liveaboards on our Dive Travel Partner’s website.
+You can compare all the Raja Ampat Liveaboards here.

 The Solomon Islands has just one liveaboard, the Bilikiki, which you can read about here.
 (Note the MV Taka is operated by the Masters group who are planning new itineraries for it in PNG).
 The Bilikiki has short and longer itineraries that cover some of the best scuba diving destinations in the Solomon Islands: Russell Islands, Mary Island, Florida Islands and even up around New Georgia, including many sites only accessible via liveaboard diving trip.
-Departures are from the very convenient Honiara Yacht Club and their itineraries and pricing are available on our Dive Travel Partner’s website.
+Departures are from the very convenient Honiara Yacht Club and their itineraries and pricing are available here.

 Though Fiji has a lot of resorts that offer diving on their local reefs, but to visit the best dives in one trip, a liveaboard is the best way to go.
 You have two excellent options: the Nai’a and the Fiji Aggressor.
-Both are listed on our Dive Travel Partner’s website.
+Both are listed here.
+The Nai’a cruises the amazing soft coral havens of Bligh Water and the Namena Marine Reserve, while the Aggressor, based in Suva, explores the Astrolabe Reef, the third-longest barrier reef in the world.

 The alternative to a liveaboard dive cruise, is to join a cruise with scuba diving.
-Often the big cruise liners will stop in ports that offer scuba diving as a ‘land activity’.
-Much better are the small cruising lines which offer a much more intimate and locally cultural experience, but also, diving directly from the mothership.
-This allows you to mix and match the land tour opportunities with scuba diving in a balance right for you.
-It also means you get to dive those top scuba diving destinations that are off the beaten track.
+Often the big cruise liners will stop in ports that offer scuba diving as a ‘day trip’.
+Much better are the small ship cruise lines such as Captain Cook Cruises Fiji which offer a much more intimate and cultural experience, but also, diving directly from the mothership.
+This allows you to mix and match the land tour opportunities with scuba diving in a balance that’s right for you.

 Mike Ball’s Spoilsport Liveaboard runs regular trips up the Great Barrier Reef and into the Coral Sea.
 Advocates of Mike Ball’s Dive Expeditions cite the overall great customer experience, the attention to detail and the ocean advocacy philosophy as their reason for booking repeat trips.

-The Spirit of Freedom is another excellent choice for 3, 4 and 7 day trips along the Great Barrier Reef and out to the Coral Sea.
+The Spirit of Freedom is another excellent choice for 3, 4 and 7 day trips to the far north Great Barrier Reef and Coral Sea.

-By contrast, on the Ocean Quest Liveaboard, which operates on the Ribbon Reefs closer to Cairns, you can stay for as few, or as many days as you like.
+By contrast, on Deep Sea Divers Den’s Ocean Quest Liveaboard, which operates on the Ribbon Reefs closer to Cairns, you can stay for as few, or as many days as you like.
 Each day, the Sea Quest day boat rendezvous with the Ocean Quest to transfer guests back to Cairns.
 Read about that experience here.

-You can also search a list of liveaboards from all round the world, and narrow down by destination and date, on our Dive Travel Partner’s website here.
+You can also search a list of liveaboards from all round the world, and narrow down by destination and date, here.
 Happy hunting – there is a very long list!

 - Are the boats built locally, supporting local traditions of boat craftsmanship?